syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 # Export To Excel in WinUI DataGrid

 [WinUI DataGrid](https://help.syncfusion.com/winui/datagrid/overview) provides support to export data to excel.
-It also provides support for grouping, filtering, sorting, unbound rows, merged cells, stacked headers and Details View while exporting.
+We can export unbound rows, unbound columns, merged cells, stacked headers and Details View while exporting.

 The following assemblies needs to be added for exporting to excel.